JackV2020/ESP8266-Server/README.md

     - Has functions to give you boottime, uptime and current time in your app
     - puts 'BootTime' in wsDataStore for demo purpose

-  - OTA, 'Over The Air' allows you to upload sketches remotely
+  - FOTA, 'Firmware Over The Air' allows you to upload sketches remotely
     - No need to connect to your computer when you have an upgrade

   - Examples and templates